The 65 Best Games on Steam [March 2021]

 Dungeon crawlers are a blast, but they’re so often played alone under the cover of your individual room.
 The major problem with trying to play a dungeon crawler with some friends is, at some point, you’re going to have to pass the controller off.
 Crawl takes the idea of a joint dungeon crawler and runs with it, choosing to have you and the other players compete with each other and making three of the four players villains instead of heroes.
 The game begins when you and the other players fight it out to see who starts the game.
 With three of the players dead, the remaining player begins exploring the dungeon, fighting their way through and collecting gold to upgrade their equipment.
 Meanwhile, the ghosts will set out as well, possessing the objects and monsters in the room and working to ensure that the crawler himself is murdered, only to take their place.

-Summer 2018 has seen a major revival for Metroidvanias, a genre already gaining in popularity even before the past few months of releases.
-Though Dead Cells has been on PC for quite some time in early access, August saw the official wide release of Dead Cells on console and on PC without the early access tag, and the game was immediately praised for its excellent controls, gameplay, and mechanics.
+The 2010s saw a major revival for Metroidvanias, a genre that had seen a dearth of releases in the decade prior.
+Though Dead Cells has been on PC for quite some time in early access, the official release in August 2018 saw the game praised for its excellent controls, gameplay, and mechanics.
 In Dead Cells, players are met with a combination of classic Metroidvania exploration with the difficulty and repetition of roguelikes.
 In the game, the player must fight their way out of a dungeon while collecting weapons and treasure throughout the environment.
 If Dark Souls-meets-Hollow Knight-meets-The Binding of Isaac seems like your cup of tea, you’ll fall in love with what’s offered by Dead Cells.

 Dead Space is the most prominent game from now-defunct developer Visceral Games.
 Then known as EA Redwood Shores Studios, Dead Space was the start of a brand-new IP for EA, at a time where the company was trying to hard to innovate after years of criticism from gamers.
 Dead Space was a major hit, both critically and commercially, praised for its sci-fi aesthetics and its horrifying atmosphere.
 In Dead Space, you play Isaac Clarke (yes, our second protagonist named Isaac on this list), a mechanic sent to respond to the USG Ishimura after a distress call is received.
 When you arrive, your entire crew is slaughtered by monsters and mutants that have invaded and destroyed the ship.
 You must repair the ship while working to fight off these Necromorphs, using your gun to slice and dismember the mutants in order to kill them once and for all.
 If you love third-person shooters or horror titles, Dead Space is a must-play game.